benhar-dev/tchmi-svg-robot/README.md

-# Example SVG Robot using only Javascript and HTML
+# Example SVG Robot using only JavaScript and HTML

 ## Disclaimer
 This is a personal guide not a peer reviewed journal or a sponsored publication.
 We make